 One of the most promising new possibilities today is the treatment of degenerative disorders, such as rheumatoid arthritis or osteoarthritis.
 Both conditions stem from the breakdown of tissues in the body that cannot get rebuilt.
 The body is born with all the cartilage it will ever have.
 So when it breaks down in joints, that’s it.
 Once it’s gone, the patient experiences the extreme discomfort or pain as bones rub against one another without any lubrication or cushioning between them.

 Stem cells may change that.
-In a treatment swiftly becoming standardized, physicians withdraw stem cells from a patient’s blood or fat.
-He then separates them out using one of a variety of techniques.
+In a treatment that is becoming increasingly common, physicians withdraw stem cells from a patient’s blood or fat.
+He or she then separates them out using one of a variety of techniques.
 In the case of blood, for instance, doctors use an apheresis machine.
 This apparatus separates out hematopoietic stem cells and returns the rest of the blood to the body.
 They then isolate those cells, grow them in a lab if necessary, add growth factors (hormones that tell the stem cells “what to do”) and inject them back into the patient.
 In the case of adipose-derived stem cells, this can sometimes happen in a clinic on an outpatient basis.

-Once stem cells get introduced to the affected area – a knee or elbow joint, for instance – they immediately begin producing more of the needed cells.
+Once stem cells get introduced to the affected area – a knee or elbow joint, for instance – they often exert a therapeutic effect.
 The mechanisms on this aren’t entirely clear.
 Yet researchers have found that when introduced into a damaged environment, stem cells may respond by exerting cues that can impact healing.
 For example, current research suggests that the power of MSCs stems from their ability to regulate the immune response and influence the human body’s own regenerative machinery.